walstromowen/shackle-breaker/README.md

 * Alphabetize CSS rules
 * Move all status effect Promises to controller
 * battle and console typing animation wait time and fix
+* waits in encounter system tie with actions and weird effect of returning to overwold being a retreat.

 # MISC notes